The secretive UK army lab where poisons are hunted and made

 It has also analysed the use of chemical weapons in the Syrian conflict, in particular sarin gas, the British government has previously revealed.

 The long history of secrecy surrounding the site has fuelled persistent rumours and conspiracies, including accusations of experiments on animals and humans.

-The investigation did not result in criminal prosecutions, but in 2008 the MoD awarded 360 former members of the armed forces members compensation of £3 million (3.4 million euros, $4.2 million).
+The investigation did not result in criminal prosecutions, but in 2008 the MoD awarded 360 former members of the armed forces compensation of £3 million (3.4 million euros, $4.2 million).

-They claimed to have served against their will as guinea pigs in Cold War era chemical testing, but the ministry did not admit responsibility.
+They claimed to have served against their will as guinea pigs in Cold War-era chemical testing, but the ministry did not admit responsibility.

-In a June 2016 press release -- entitled "The truth about Porton Down" -- the MoD tried to rebut some of the claims about the site, including that aliens had been taken there and that it had been used to cultivate cannabis.
+In a June 2016 press release -- titled "The truth about Porton Down" -- the MoD tried to rebut some of the claims about the site, including that aliens had been taken there and that it had been used to cultivate cannabis.

-It outlined the work carried out at the facility, admitting successful testing "could not, currently, be achieved without the use of animals".
+It outlined the work carried out at the facility, admitting that successful testing "could not, currently, be achieved without the use of animals".